-The Department of Communications shares the following guidance from U.S. bishops regarding the moral permissibility of COVID-19 vaccines:
+The Department of Communications shares the following guidance about religious exemptions from mandatory COVID-19 vaccination and the moral permissibility of COVID-19 vaccines:

 Archbishop of Detroit Allen Vigneron joined his brother bishops of the Michigan dioceses to release the following statement on March 3, 2021.
 (This statement was initially released on Dec.
 18, 2020 and referenced the Pfizer, Moderna, and AstraZeneca vaccines.
 It was revised and re-released on March 3, 2021 to include reference to the recently-approved Johnson & Johnson vaccine.)

 “It is morally permissible to receive the vaccines developed by Pfizer and Moderna.
 Neither of these vaccines has used cell lines originating in tissue taken from aborted babies in their design, development, and production.
 However, both the Pfizer and the Moderna vaccine did use such a cell line in the confirmatory testing.
 This connection to abortion is very remote, however, and it is important to keep in mind that there are varying levels of responsibility.
 Greater moral responsibility lies with the researchers than with those who receive the vaccine.
 The Congregation for the Doctrine of the Faith has indicated that it is morally permissible to be vaccinated if there are no alternatives and there are serious health risks.
 Such serious health risks are present due to the current pandemic.